Corionis/ELS/artifacts/document/communications.md

 This document discusses using the -r option.

-This approach may be used to synchronize a media library over and LAN or the Internet.
+This approach may be used to synchronize a media library over a LAN or the Internet.
 All data traffic is encrypted.

 Communication follows the publisher/subscriber paradigm.
 The publisher sends content to the subscriber.
 In this scenario